hoonbyun/CarND_Traffic_Sign_Classifier_P2/writeup_template.md

 ####3.
 Describe how you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

-To train the model, I used an ....
+To train the model, I used those parameters below
+* EPOCHS = 10
+* BATCH_SIZE = 128
+* LEARN_RATE = 0.001
+* KEEP_PROB = 0.5

 ####4.
 Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.
+The importanct thing which took me long time to figure out is that the KEEP_PROB for the dropout should be applied only for the training not for the validation otherwise I'd get lower validation accuracy from the trained model.
+Another thing which also helps to get better validation accuracy is to generate more test data by looking at the histogram plot.
+The small learning rate is also a key point to get converge into the right place for the network model.

 My final model results were:
-* training set accuracy of ?
+* training set accuracy of, I didn' run the training set since it was not recommened in the class
-* validation set accuracy of ?
+* validation set accuracy of 0.944
 * test set accuracy of ?
+9.25

 If an iterative approach was chosen:
 * What was the first architecture that was tried and why was it chosen?